Rather than asking how far your Cockapoo can walk, you should ask how far he or she should walk, especially if it’s still a puppy.

 A Few Handy Tips for Walking Your Cockapoo

 - Make sure you have a poo bag with you on your walks.
-It really is just common courtesy to clean up after your pooch.
+It is just a common courtesy to clean up after your pooch.

-- If you are making a day of it, plan a route with stops that are dog-friendly.
+- Plan a route with dog-friendly stops if you make a day of it.
 Remember basic ‘petiquette’ when you are out in public with your pup.
-This means making sure he is tagged , has a collar and leash, for example.
+This means ensuring he is tagged and has a collar and leash, for example.

 - There are some incredible places to walk your dog around the UK.
 Spend a little time online to find new and exciting spots to explore, including Canal and River Trust, the Woodland Trust, British Waterways as well as Hikideas, a website that allows you to create your walks or find walks near you